alanpreed/AlanDE/README.md

   - This is a handy little program for taking screenshots in various ways
 - LightDM + GTK Greeter
   - This provides a login screen which fits with the GTK theme of the rest of the desktop
-- Midori
+- Vivaldi
-  - I am trying this out as a lightweight browser alternative to Chrome(ium)/Firefox/Opera.
-It seems to crash fairly often, unfortunately.
+  - An interesting, customisable browser
 - Gpic-viewer
   - This is a nice lightweight picture viewer
 - Pinta